microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Coach/Exercise-03.md

   - `az ad sp create-for-rbac --name "TechExcelUser" --role contributor --scopes /subscriptions/{subscription_id}/resourceGroups/{resource_group_name} --json-auth`.
 The output of this command should be the `AZURE_CREDENTIALS` secret.
 - The solution for this task is a YAML file in [the solutions folder](./Solution/Exercise-03/Task-3/deploy.yml).
 - The solution for the advanced variant of this task is a separate YAML file in [the solutions folder](./Solution/Exercise-03/Task-3/deploy-advanced.yml).
+- To enable Application Insights via the Azure portal, navigate to an App Service.
+Then, choose Application Insights from the Settings menu on the left-hand side.
+Next, select the "Turn on Application Insights" button to enable Application Insights.
+Finally, select "Apply" and then "Yes" to complete the process.
+Repeat this for the two remaining environments.

 ## Task 4 - Build, Push, and Deploy Changes